zzzprojects/docs/entityframework-extensions.net/pages/getting-started/licensing.md

 ---
 Title: Entity Framework Extensions Licensing
 MetaDescription: Learn about how to add the license from the code or config file for the Entity Framework Extensions library.
 Learn how to validate the license was correctly added.
-LastMod: 2025-06-26
+LastMod: 2025-12-17
 ---

-# Licensing
+# EF Extensions - Licensing

-For developers who have just purchased a license, it's important to always use the [ValidateLicense](/licensing#how-can-i-check-if-my-license-is-valid) method to prevent any unexpected issues caused by the [trial expired error](/trial#you-purchased-a-license-but-didnt-add-the-license-correctly) in your production environment.
+If you have purchased a license, you should **always call the `ValidateLicense` method**.
+This prevents unexpected issues caused by a [trial expired error](/trial#you-purchased-a-license-but-didnt-add-the-license-correctly) in your production environment.

 ## Is Entity Framework Extensions free?

+Entity Framework Extensions is **free only for limited scenarios**.
+All bulk operations require a paid license after evaluation.

 You can use the library for free in the following cases:

-- When using single methods such as `SingleInsert`, `SingleUpdate`, etc.
+* When using single methods such as `SingleInsert`, `SingleUpdate`, etc.
-- When using community methods from [Entity Framework Plus](https://entityframework-plus.net/) (a few free methods are also available through EFE).
+* When using community methods from [Entity Framework Plus](https://entityframework-plus.net/) (a few free methods are also available through EF Extensions).

 In all other cases, you must [purchase](/pricing) a license after evaluating the library.

 ## How long is the evaluation/trial period?

-You can evaluate our library for several months before making a purchase.
+You can evaluate our library for **more than one month** before making a purchase.

 The trial period stops at the end of the month.
 However, you can extend the trial by an additional month by [downloading](/download) the latest version.